Easy Bread Pudding is one of our favorite dessert recipes.

 Instructions

-• Cut bread into 1″ pieces and place on a baking sheet.
-Bake 4 minutes (or until slightly dried) and cool.
+• Cut the bread into 1-inch cubes.
+If the bread is fresh, place it on a baking sheet and bake for 4 to 6 minutes (or until slightly dried).
+Cool completely.

-• Meanwhile, in a medium bowl whisk together eggs, cream, sugar, vanilla, and cinnamon.
+• Meanwhile, in a medium bowl whisk together eggs, cream, sugars, vanilla, and cinnamon.

 • Pour the egg mixture over the bread.
-Add raisins and toss lightly.
-(I recommend using your hands for this to avoid bread breaking up).
+Add raisins and toss lightly with your hands.
+Transfer the bread mixture to the prepared baking dish.
+Drizzle butter over top.

-• Bake 35 – 40 minutes until a knife inserted in the center comes out clean.
+• Bake for 35 to 40 minutes until a knife inserted in the center comes out clean.

 Nutrition Information